harvesthq/pharm/README.md

-= Pharm
+### Pharm

 We at Iridesco could never find that "just right" photo-blogging.
 We want minimal configuration, minimal page noise, and big, beautiful pictures.
 And so, we decided to create an open source blogging engine to do just that.
 Heck, just install Pharm on Dreamhost and you'll be just fine to start with.

-= Installation
+### Installation

 This is a fully-formed Rails application.
 Thus you must know how to install Rails applications on your host.

-Update the following files appropriately:
+Configuration files to update on the host:

+* shared/config/database.yml
+* shared/config/admin.yml
+* shared/config/options.yml

+(admin: user/pass. options: main\_title, exception notification.)

 environment.rb:

   ExceptionNotifier.sender_address       = %("Pharm bug" <info@iridesco.com>)
   ExceptionNotifier.exception_recipients = %w(shawn@iridesco.com barry@iridesco.com)

-= Dreamhost Installation
+### Dreamhost Installation

 * Get your domain, or fully-hosted subdomain ready at DH:
   - Click Ruby on Rails Passenger